bret-m-harv/sr-analytics-engineer-assignment/README.md

 ## Part 0: Get Familiar with the dbt Project

-Here are the relevent files for this exercise:
+Here are the relevant files for this exercise:

 - `seeds/datahub_entities_raw.csv`: A seed file representing DataHub's raw data model.
   - **NOTE:** We do not expect you to develop resources directly on top of this seed file, but you are welcome to use this to import data into a datastore other than the DuckDB database provided if you choose to do so.